Article

 When there are unbalanced memory configurations — where memory is not installed in sets of three/four or memory DIMMS are different sizes, unbalanced memory can impose a 23% memory performance penalty.

-Remember that one of the features of Caché is in memory data processing so getting the best performance from memory is important.
+Remember that one of the features of IRIS is in-memory data processing, so getting the best performance from memory is important.
 It is also worth noting that for maximum bandwidth servers should be configured for the fastest memory speed.
 For Xeon processors maximum memory performance is only supported at up to 2 DIMMs per channel, so the maximum memory configurations for common servers with 2 CPUs is dictated by factors including CPU frequency and DIMM size (8GB, 16GB, etc).

 Rules of thumb: